hrydgard/ppsspp-site/docs/development/ppsspp-internals/mpeg.md

 `scePsmf` is a simple format parser, and `scePsmfPlayer` is a full-on player utility library that uses `scePsmf` and also delegates all the actual decoding work to sceMpeg.

-I think it would actually be possible to simply allow games to load `scePsmf` and `scePsmfPlayer` from disc (they are only shipped with games, not present in the firmware) and just run them, if we can get all the details correct.
-Experimenting with this: #20200
+Since #20200 was merged, we simply allow games to load `scePsmf` and `scePsmfPlayer` from disc (they are only shipped with games, not present in the firmware) and just run them directly.
+That way, we don't need to emulate them, and they are completely accurate.
+They forward the task of actual decoding to sceMpeg, so remaining video playback problems are related to our sceMpeg emulation.

 ## Example game usage